wengxiankok/equiteq/README.md

 <br>
 For a full list of commands available, please refer the [Tasks Available](#tasks-available) section
 ## Working with a dev server / proxy
-In the case when you need to work off a development server, change the proxy value to you development server address.
+In the case when you need to work off a development server, change the proxy value to your development server address.
 ```js
 export const configs = {
   // ......